fnx-io/i69n/README.md

 * The official Dart/Flutter approach to i18n seems to be ... complicated and kind of ... heavyweight.
 * I would like my messages to be **checked during compile time**.
 Is that message really there?
-* Key to the localized message should not be just some arbitrary String, it should be a **getter method**!
+* Key to the localized message shouldn't be just some arbitrary String, it should be a **getter method**!
 * And if the message takes some **parameters**, the method should take those parameters!
 * I like to bundle messages into thematic groups, the i18n tool should support that and help me with it.
 * Dart has awesome **string interpolation**, I want to leverage that!